 There are specialty oncology doctoral programs that prepare students to attend medical school or work in the clinical sciences.
 Continue reading to get an idea of curriculum, careers and possible salary.

-A doctoral degree in oncology does not exist, but students seeking advanced education in oncology can obtain a Doctor of Philosophy in Cancer Biology or can attend a residency program in radiological oncology upon graduating from medical school.
+A doctoral degree in oncology does not exist, but students seeking advanced education in oncology can obtain a Doctor of Philosophy in Cancer Biology or can attend a residency program in radiological oncology upon graduation from medical school.
 Students more interested in clinical research might opt for the doctoral program, while students interested in working with cancer patients from a medical standpoint might opt for medical school and a residency program in radiological oncology.
-Any doctoral program requires a master's degree; these programs may require experience or other prerequisites.
+Any doctoral program requires a master's degree; these programs may also require professional experience or specific course prerequisites.

 Doctor of Philosophy in Cancer Biology